VacsoLLC/frameworkTicketing/README.md

 - in frameworkBackend run "yarn install" and "yarn link"
 - in framworkFrontend run "yarn install" and "yarn link"
 - In framworkTicketing/frontend run "yarn install" and "yarn link @vacso/frameworkFrontend"
 - In frameworkTicketing/backend run "yarn install" and "yarn link @vacso/frameworkBackend".
-Also generate the .env file here using the powershell or shell script in that directory
+- In frameworkTicketing/backend generate the .env file here using the powershell or shell script in that directory
 - In the frameworkTicketing/docker container, startup just the mariadb container with docker-compose up -d mariadb

 This should give you a development enviorment where you can make changes and test any of the 3 packages.

+In vscode, go to the "Run and Debug" tab and click play on the "Run Node, Vite & Chrome" option.
+This starts up Vite, Node and a Chrome browser to debug in.

+To login to the app, use the username admin and the password from the .env file.
+The env file can be found in frameworkTicketing/backend.

 On windows you can just copy and paste this into a command prompt assuming you have git, yarn, docker desktop and vscode installed.